MicrosoftDocs/power-platform/power-platform/solution-templates/finance/sap-procurement/administer/set-up-connections.md

 1. Double select each of the _connection references_ and choose each **Connection** that you created.
 1. Select **Save**.

-The two connection references contained in the solution are:
+The two connection references contained in the SAP Procurement solution are:

 - **SAP Dataverse**: A placeholder for Dataverse connection.
 - **SAP ERP**: A placeholder for SAP ERP connection.